 Although short sentences are often preferable, writing long sentences in itself is not a bad thing.
 However, having only long sentences may cause some problems with readability.

 Yoast recommends a maximum of 20 words per sentence and this one has 27.
 However, by simply inserting a linking word, this one can be brought back to a reasonable length.
-Writing short sentences is not hard, you just have to be aware of it.

 Easy Readability Trick #2: Shorter Paragraphs

-In general, people read blogs because they want to learn something new.
-They find your article because they want you to answer their question.
 Moreover, people want the shortest possible version of your answer.
 If they can’t find what they’re looking for quickly, they will leave.
 This shows why clear and concise paragraphs are so important.

 Ideally, every paragraph should have the same basic structure.
 Start out with the core sentence and use the sentences in the middle to support it.
 Add a concluding sentence to wrap it up nicely.
-Finally, use linking words to connect your paragraphs and give your article that natural flow.

 5. Include Internal Links

 When it comes to link building, there are two kinds of links: backlinks and internal links.
 A backlink is when someone else shares a link to your domain.
 If you have quality content, backlinks should happen organically over time.
-An internal link is when you place a link connecting one of your posts to another.
-Unlike acquiring backlinks, placing internal links is completely within your control.

-Building internal links also makes people more likely to stay on your site longer.
+Building internal links has an additional benefit; it makes people more likely to stay on your site longer.
 After all, your visitors are already interested and by offering them related content they will click around more.
-Anything that makes people hang around longer is generally a sign of quality that Google is guaranteed to pick up on.

 Although internal links are powerful, you don’t want to overdo it.
 Google is too smart to be fooled by adding hundreds of links to every single article.
 Only include links when they are relevant.